How to Use SQL Management Studio for Database Administration

 - Right-Click on the Database: In the Object Explorer, right-click on the database you want to back up.

-- Click OK: Start the backup process.
+- Click OK: SSMS will create the backup file.

 Restore a Database: